codingcatgirl/choo/docs/transit/models.rst

         .. note::
             For serialization, the list of results is stored in the property ``results`` as a list.
 Each element of this list is a two-element list containing the serialized result and the match score.

+            Please note that the serialized result is typed serialized if the Model has submodels (e.g. :py:class:`Location`, which has :py:class:`Stop` etc…)

 .. py:class:: Collectable